Ned Denison part of the Sandycove group.

-He is an International Marathon Swimming Hall of Fame Inductee, also a committee Member for Santa Barbara Channel Swim Association, Manhattan, the Lee swim, and In Search of Memphre, amongst other things, not the least of which is his long list of swims, from English Channel and Santa Barbara Channel Solos, to Jersey France, Robben island, Rottnest, Round Valentia and Cobh islands (first time swims).
-He is the main force behind the internationally growing in reputation Cork Distance week, which if you want to tackle the English Channel from warmer climes, is the best week’s training in the world.
-For those who know him, he is also persistently confused by the difference between an email subject line and the body of an email text.
-It’s not unusual to get an entire paragraph in the subject line. :-)
+He is an International Marathon Swimming Hall of Fame Inductee, also a committee Member for Santa Barbara Channel Swim Association, Manhattan, the Lee swim, and In Search of Memphre, amongst other things, as he seems to like being on committees.
+He is also persistently confused by the difference between an email subject line and the body of an email text.
+It’s not unusual to get an entire illegible paragraph in the subject line.

 This picture below is appropriate, it’s Ned doing the 2008 Irish Champion of Champion safety briefing.
 There are a bunch of Channel Soloists and future Soloists here, (Finbarr, Ossi, Ciarán, myself, Sylvain, Niall, Lisa) and including Kevin Murphy, listening.
-This is how we are used to seeing Ned.
+This is how many are used to seeing Ned holding forth.

-Ned’s post here is sure to raise significant discussion in the worldwide swimming community.
+Ned’s post here is sure to raise discussion in the community.
 Make time to read and consider it.
-It’s important.

 Open water swimming is exploding with a massive increase in events together with swimmer interest and participation.